lucasdiniz/lab2-ad1/README.md

 # lab2-ad1
-Web app that shows some visualizations about a movies dataset.
+Web app that shows some visualizations about a TV shows dataset.

 Link to access the application: https://lucazdinis.shinyapps.io/lab2-ad1/